Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 GHK-Cu (glycyl-L-histidyl-L-lysine copper complex) is a naturally occurring tripeptide that declines with age.
 It functions as a copper delivery system that upregulates collagen types I and III, decorin, and other extracellular matrix proteins in dermal fibroblasts.

 In fibroblast studies, GHK-Cu treatment resulted in a 70% improvement in collagen production—outperforming vitamin C (50%) and retinoic acid (40%) under the same conditions.
 Clinical measurement of skin collagen density found an average 28% increase after three months of topical application, with top-quartile responders reaching 51%.
+This collagen remodelling is why GHK-Cu is studied in research models for its effects on skin elasticity and dermal-matrix density.

 Beyond collagen, GHK-Cu has demonstrated effects on wound healing, anti-inflammatory gene expression, and antioxidant enzyme upregulation.
 It suppresses fibrinogen synthesis and has shown the ability to reset gene expression patterns in damaged tissue toward a healthier baseline.
 Researchers sourcing raw peptide materials can consult our peptide raw powder sourcing guide for vendor evaluation criteria.